Playground Ideas for Invisible Disabilities

 What is an Invisible Disability?

-An invisible disability is defined as a disability which is not immediately apparent or obvious.
+An invisible disability is defined as a disability that is not immediately apparent or obvious.

 These can often be difficult to diagnose, at least on the surface.
 For example, learning disabilities, heightened sensory perception and social difficulties may all impact our children.
 But these often come with very little indication.
 In some cases, unfairly, children are regarded as being boisterous or unruly.